frederic-perez/AmE-dictionary/data/dictionary.md

 __carveouts__
 __cascading__
 __case at hand__
-__case in point__ _n_ :seven: An example that is used to justify similar occurrences at a later time. _Those comments are a case in point._
+__case in point__ _n_ :eight: An example that is used to justify similar occurrences at a later time. _Those comments are a case in point._
 __case study__
 __case the joint__
 __case__ _n_ :two::hammer: _Pascal case means only upper Camel case._ _XML tags are case sensitive._